umee-network/umee/x/leverage/spec/05_endblock.md

 Every block, the leverage module runs the following steps in order:
 - Repay bad debts using reserves
-- Update borrow and lend APY and accrue interest on borrows
+- Accrue interest on borrows
-- Update uToken exchange rates

 ## Sweep Bad Debt